hyperoslo/playbook/iOS/HYPER_RECIPES.md

 Hi,

-Thanks for your interest in working at Hyper, we are a bunch of likeable guys that enjoy making cool apps and having fun.
+Thanks for your interest in working at Hyper.
+We are a bunch of passionate developers that enjoy making cool apps and having fun (not necessarily in that order).
 You'll love it here :)

 Even though you can easily convince us to hire you for your good humor, charm, or cool name, we still are really into beautiful code and *wonderful* apps.
 If you have any cool libraries in GitHub that you can show us, please send them to us, especially if it's one that you use on a daily basis.
 But if you don't have any, don't feel bad, we have a cool assignment that you'll probably finish in a few hours, the assignment is called Hyper Recipes.